Tom Gorzelanny

-Thomas Stephen Gorzelanny (born July 12, 1982) is an American former professional baseball pitcher who is currently the pitching coach for the minor league Hillsboro Hops.
+Thomas Stephen Gorzelanny (born July 12, 1982) is an American former professional baseball pitcher who is currently the rehab pitching coordinator for the Arizona Diamondbacks.
 He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Chicago Cubs, Washington Nationals, Milwaukee Brewers, Detroit Tigers and Cleveland Indians.

 Early life

 Thomas Stephen Gorzelanny was born to Susan and Bob Gorzelanny in Evergreen Park, Illinois, and grew up in Chicago and Oak Forest, Illinois.
 He graduated from Marist High School in 2000.

 Professional career

 Pittsburgh Pirates

-Gorzelanny was drafted in the 38th round of the 2000 MLB Draft by the Chicago White Sox but chose to play college baseball rather than immediately pursuing a professional career.
+Gorzelanny was drafted in the 38th round of the 2000 MLB draft by the Chicago White Sox but chose to play college baseball rather than immediately pursuing a professional career.
 He redshirted in his first year at University of Kansas and posted 3–7 record with a 5.90 earned run average as a freshman with the Kansas Jayhawks.
-He transferred to Triton College and was drafted in the second round (45th overall) of the 2003 MLB Draft by the Pittsburgh Pirates.
+He transferred to Triton College and was drafted in the second round (45th overall) of the 2003 MLB draft by the Pittsburgh Pirates.

 Gorzelanny began his career in with the Double-A Altoona Curve.
 He made his Major League debut with the Pirates in September, starting against the Houston Astros and pitching 4 1/3 innings, receiving the loss.
 At the beginning of the season, he was optioned to Triple-A Indianapolis Indians.
 Gorzelanny was selected to play for the US team in the 2006 All-Star Futures Game, but was ineligible due to being called up by the Pirates.
 On June 29, 2006, the Pirates called Gorzelanny up to replace Oliver Pérez in the starting rotation.
 He made his season debut on July 1, 2006, against the Detroit Tigers.
 In 11 games, he was 2–5 with a 3.79 ERA.

 Gorzelanny earned a regular spot in the rotation in the season.
 He was one of five players in the National League that would be chosen from a final fan vote for the last spot on the NL roster for the 2007 MLB All-Star Game.
 Gorzelanny went on to compile a 14–10 season for the Pirates, leading the Pirates in wins and finishing with over 200 innings and an ERA of 3.88.
+He had his first shutout on Aug 12, 2007 against the San Francisco Giants allowing only 5 hits and 1 walk.

 After a difficult start to the first half of the season, Gorzelanny was optioned to Triple-A Indianapolis in July.
 He was recalled to Pittsburgh several weeks later after a successful tenure in Indianapolis, but ultimately failed to regain his 2007 form.
 He finished the 2008 season 6–9 with a 6.66 ERA.

 After Spring Training, Gorzelanny began the season at Triple-A Indianapolis.
 In May, he was recalled to pitch from the bullpen after injuries to the Pirates' roster.
 He was optioned back to Triple-A after several weeks with Pittsburgh.
 In nine appearances with Pittsburgh, he was 3–1 with a 5.19 ERA.